 In the meantime, we will keep adding information below as people continue to tell us about things that they would have found it helpful to know in advance before attending our event for the first time:

-- The layout of the festival can change from year to year.
-We publish a map in the programme which show the broad strokes and areas but if there is something you would particularly like to check on before the event, please get in touch.
+• The layout of the festival can change from year to year.
+We publish a map in the programme which shows the broad strokes and areas, but if there is something you would particularly like to check on before the event, please get in touch.